Zovio Inc (ZVO): Skating on Thin Ice? We Know the Answer

 Sponsored

+The average price from analysts is $5.00, which is $4.84 above the current price.
 ZVO currently public float of 31.86M and currently shorts hold a 0.98% ratio of that float.
-Today, the average trading volume of ZVO was 1.28M shares.
+Today, the average trading volume of ZVO was 1.35M shares.

 ZVO’s Market Performance

-ZVO stocks went down by -3.07% for the week, with a monthly drop of -42.06% and a quarterly performance of -84.70%, while its annual performance rate touched -93.96%.
-The volatility ratio for the week stands at 17.36% while the volatility levels for the past 30 days are set at 14.75% for Zovio Inc. The simple moving average for the period of the last 20 days is -14.11% for ZVO stocks with a simple moving average of -82.01% for the last 200 days.
+ZVO stocks went up by 6.12% for the week, with a monthly drop of -29.20% and a quarterly performance of -82.76%, while its annual performance rate touched -93.16%.
+The volatility ratio for the week stands at 14.67% while the volatility levels for the past 30 days are set at 15.38% for Zovio Inc. The simple moving average for the period of the last 20 days is 0.78% for ZVO stocks with a simple moving average of -79.29% for the last 200 days.

 Analysts’ Opinion of ZVO